ellioman/Indirect-Rendering-With-Compute-Shaders/README.md

 ## TODO
 - Improve the instance sorting:
 	- On my Macbook pro (mid 2014) sorting takes approx 50% of the GPU time
-	- The GPU sorting must support instance numbers that are not in the non power of two (right now I'm padding the data to become POT)
+	- The GPU sorting must support instance numbers that are not in the non power of two
 	- Find a better performant approach for the CPU Sorting
 - Try to make the compute buffers smaller in size.
 Ex: Pack the three floats, used for bounds size, into one uint.
 - Create the Hi-Z Texture with compute shaders